Osteoarthritis – Will You Live With It?

 There is no laboratory or pathological definition of osteoarthritis, and therefore no accepted laboratory tests to diagnose it.
-Diagnosis can often be made with reasonable certainty by clinical examination.
-Confirmation can be done through x-rays here at Sundial with our on-site x-ray machine.
-This is possible because loss of cartilage, subchondral (“below cartilage”) sclerosis, cysts from joint fluid entering small micro fractures under pressure, narrowing of the joint space between the articulating bones, and bone spur formation (osteophytes) – from increased bone turnover in this condition, show up clearly on x-rays.
-X-rays, however, often do not correlate well with the findings of physical examination of the affected joints.
+Diagnosis can often be made with reasonable certainty by a careful history and clinical examination.
+Imaging can show loss of cartilage, subchondral (“below cartilage”) sclerosis, bone cysts, narrowing of the joint space between the articulating bones and bone spur formation (osteophytes) which show up clearly on x-rays.
+X-rays, however, often do not correlate well with the symptoms and findings on examination of the affected joints.
 Usually other imaging techniques such as MRI are not necessary to clinically diagnose osteoarthritis.

 One of the common tests for hip arthritis is called the Fabere test and you can do this yourself to test your own hips.